 Cities we serve Cypress, Katy, Tomball, Waller, Hockley, Hempstead, Spring, and the greater Houston.

 Upper endoscopy, or EGD, is a powerful diagnostic procedure that Dr. Bharat Pothuri uses to see inside a patient’s upper digestive tract.
 He uses a thin scope equipped with a tiny light and camera to examine the esophagus, stomach, and upper portion of the small intestine.
 An EGD helps the team at GastroDoxs chart a course of action for patients experiencing severe digestive discomfort.
 If you live in Greater Houston, call or schedule an appointment online to learn which screening method is right for you.
-We are located in Cypress, TX.
+We are located in Cypress, North Houston, TX.

 Dr. Pothuri uses an EGD to identify the causes of several conditions, including: